cabforum/smime/SBR.md

 #### 3.1.4.2 Non-latin organization names

-The CA or RA MAY allow transliteration/Romanization of a registered Organization name usually rendered in non-Latin characters using a system recognized by the Government in the Applicant's Jurisdiction of Incorporation, or the United Nations, or the International Organization for Standardization (ISO).
+The CA or RA MAY allow transliteration/Romanization of a registered Organization name usually rendered in non-Latin characters using a system recognized by the government in the Applicant's jurisdiction of incorporation, the United Nations, or the International Organization for Standardization (ISO).

 ### 3.1.5 Uniqueness of names